-Acromegaly is a disorder that mostly affects people in middle age, causing certain parts of the body to grow larger.
+Acromegaly is a rare disorder that mostly affects people in middle age, causing certain parts of the body to grow larger.
 It can be treated effectively, especially if diagnosed early.

 What is acromegaly?